Best driver updater of 2024

 As the name hints, this tool scans the system and identifies drivers that are past their best date and replaces them with the latest versions.

-It checks with 100+ hardware makers to get the latest official drivers and also snapshots the working drivers on the system in case they need to be reinstalled for any reason.
+It checks with more than 100 hardware makers to get the latest official drivers and also snapshots the working drivers on your system in case they need to be reinstalled for any reason.

 AVG has a good reputation for making reliable code, and this utility works tirelessly in the background to keep the computer performing at its best.
-This comes at a price, with AVG Driver Updater one of the more expensive options in this list.
+This comes at a price, with AVG Driver Updater being one of the more expensive options we've reviewed.

 AVG provides a trial version to download and install that will scan your system and report those drivers that need an update.
 But, the trial won’t update them without a purchase.